the mentors and their students,

 “I’m serious, Sparse.”

-He was as temperamental as a Gem could be, and though he liked to make a grand spectacle of getting annoyed at her, most insults were soon forgotten in favour of the next thing to be dramatic about.
-This time however, his almost pleading tone and the way he did nothing to hide his uncertainty from her, meant that further joking would be very poorly received.
-As far as she could tell, his former owners were the only people he trusted more than her: in this situation, a perceived slight would not be easily forgiven.
+Glare was as temperamental as a Gem could be, and though she liked to make a grand spectacle of getting annoyed at her, most insults were soon forgotten in favour of the next thing to be dramatic about.
+This time however, her almost pleading tone and the way she did nothing to hide her uncertainty from her, meant that further joking would be very poorly received.
+As far as Sparse could tell, Glare’s former owners were the only people she trusted more than her: in this situation, a perceived slight would not be easily forgiven.

 She lifted her hands to her hair: one hand holding her cylindrical black clip steady, the other undoing its clasp; carefully she extracted the device from her hair, freeing her grey curls from their loose ponytail.
-She handed the obsidian-studded clip to him, shaking the last of her hair loose as he held the ornament up to the cushion cut gem in his forehead, into which it disappeared with a dim flash.
+She handed the obsidian-studded clip to Glare, shaking the last of her hair loose as the blonde held the ornament up to the cushion cut gem in her forehead, into which it disappeared with a dim flash.

 Then, without any explanation, she proceeded to sit on the floor:

-“What are you doing?!” he complained as she lay on her back.
+“What are you doing?!”
+Glare complained as she lay on her back.

 “Come on, lie down; you’ll feel better.
 Trust me.”

-It was inappropriate (and undignified), but when it came to dealing with situations like this she always knew what to do.
-He lowered himself the floor near her, his head almost touching hers.
+It was inappropriate (and undignified), but when it came to dealing with situations like this Sparse always knew what to do.
+She lowered herself the floor nearby, so that their heads were almost touching.

-“Why wouldn’t Hematite like the idea?” she asked once he was settled.
+“Why wouldn’t Hematite like the idea?”
+Sparse asked once they were settled.

 “Because we don’t actually have any evidence… And because she doesn’t like Onyx.”